 2. Trapper model lever action

 Between various manufacturers (Winchester, Henry, and Rossi, to mention a few) there are many caliber choices here including the 357 and 44 magnum.
-My choice has always been the ole 30-30.
-In the short Trapper (16-inch barrel) model, this little lever gun is ideal for carry inside a vehicle.
+My choice has always been the ole 30-30 Win.
+In the short Trapper (16-inch barrel) model, this little lever gun is ideal for carrying inside a vehicle.
 It’s also very flat-sided and easy to position between the seats for quick access.

 I carried this carbine many miles in this manner, and still do on occasion.
 In 30-30, it’s an effective cartridge out to around 200-300 yards.
 Even the best truck guns can have a downside, for this package, it’s the tubular magazine capacity of five rounds in the 30-30 cartridge.